Jan-Jan/rp-server/README.md

 It uses a functional/reactive approach to be as simple as possible, while targeting basic security best practices by default.

+This server has the absolute minimal unique API, so that it is [easy to use for beginners](#background) (no knowledge of rxjs required), (without needing to learn anything complex framework), while, advanced users can call on the full power of rxjs to adapt the system to their needs.

+This also means that testing should be very easy, as the majority of your code should be simple functions that only include business logic.

 This library was inspired by
 [Building REST APIs with Observables](https://glebbahmutov.com/blog/node-server-with-rx-and-cycle/) and